sonification/contactMePlease/README.txt

 HELLO Andrew, I tried to contact you via email (acb@dev.null.org, see below) but it does not seem to work.
 I didn't want to get a Mastodon account so I am trying to contact you via this (unorthodox but quirky) way.
 Please read below.
-I made you a collaborator so you should be able to commit a reply (?), but if it too wierd, this is my email: sonification@gmail.com
-All teh best.
+I made you a collaborator to this repo so you should be able to commit a reply (?), but if it is too wierd, this is my email: sonification@gmail.com All teh best.
 Rudy